horovod/horovod/README.rst

 For the full list of Horovod installation options, read the `Installation Guide <docs/install.rst>`_.

+If you want to use Conda, read `Building a Conda environment with GPU support for Horovod <conda.rst>`_.

 If you want to use Docker, read `Horovod in Docker <docs/docker.rst>`_.

 To compile Horovod from source, follow the instructions in the `Contributor Guide <docs/contributors.rst>`_.